COMMON MYTH: “my dog is stubborn!”

 Your dog is not capable – this could be due to lack of experience, age, breed or a recent health issue

 Example: Juniper has little experience retrieving a ball.
 I’ve just thrown a ball in the other direction of the leaves.
 She has no prior experience or knowledge of what to do.
 So stands there and waits.
-Improve your dog’s health by adding pumpkin supplement for dogs to their diet.

 How to help: start each training task at its most basic.
 Ensure each task is suited to each individual dog.
-If your dog is a Havanese, check out this Havanese breed guide.

 Your dog is fearful – your dog may be anxious in certain environments